mathieunassar/ghostmodule/README.md

 ctest .
 ```

-*Note: multi-configurations is not supported by this project.
-In order to switch from a Debug build to a Release build (or the contrary), cmake must be executed again with the corresponding value for the parameter "CMAKE_BUILD_TYPE".*
+*Note: multi-configurations generators is not supported by this project.
+In order to switch from a Debug build to a Release build (or the contrary), cmake must be executed again with the corresponding value for the parameter "`CMAKE_BUILD_TYPE`".*

 #### Use ghostmodule as a submodule